Research

 Understanding the effects of mutations

-Frequently, native structures of proteins become modified to a various extent as a consequence of mutations.
-These arise either due to naturally occurring processes or due to acts of protein engineers aiming to alter protein's properties by molecular biology methods.
-The ability to predict the effect of such mutations is essential in precision/personalized medicine to pinpoint those mutations that are likely associated with the development of various diseases for detailed investigation.
-Conversely, it is often favorable to avoid those mutations that are predicted as harmful during the design of modified protein for experimental protein engineering/construction.
+Frequently, native structures of proteins become modified to a varying extent as a consequence of mutations.
+These arise either from naturally occurring processes or from acts of protein engineers aiming to alter a protein's properties using molecular biology methods.
+The ability to predict the effects of such mutations is essential for precision/personalized medicine to pinpoint those mutations likely associated with the development of various diseases for detailed investigation.
+Conversely, it is often preferable to avoid predicted harmful mutations during the design of a modified protein for experimental protein engineering/construction.

 To uncover the effects of particular mutations, we perform bioinformatic analysis and molecular simulations to compare structure-dynamics-function relationships of mutant and native proteins.
 Then we use the acquired knowledge to rationally design mutants with improved properties of interest and to develop computational tools for automated predictions of mutations' effects.